Loading, please wait...

 Most homeowners and interior decorators understand that any project will need to occur in controlled stages.
 This is to ensure that the work is done in a timely fashion and that any budgetary concerns can be addressed immediately.
 If the designer is going to work with subcontractors for the project, they should be consulted with about the schedules to ensure they can meet their obligations.
 They too might need to sign a contract in order to adhere to the terms of the project and ensure that estimated costs are fair and reasonable.

 Like many other household contractors, however, any interior decorator should be willing to provide customers with references.
 It is always a good idea to ensure that no complaints have been filed against the provider, or any of the contractors they have brought in for the project as well.

 Low: $50 - $200 (per hour, small project)

 Medium: $6,000 (e.g. for a bedroom)

-Cost to hire an interior designer varies greatly by region.
+Cost to hire an interior designer varies greatly by region (and even by zipcode).
 Get free estimates from interior designers in your city.